daipayan-bhowal/CLex_experimental/README.md

 # C_Lexer
-A lexer for C language written in C++
+A prototype lexer for C language written in C++(Not a production version)